oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 #### Use cases

-This sample demonstrates four Model in Image use cases:
+This sample demonstrates two Model in Image use cases:

 - [Initial](#initial-use-case): An initial WebLogic domain
 {{%expand "Use case details" %}}
 - Image `model-in-image:WLS-v1` with:
   - A WebLogic installation
   - A WebLogic Deploy Tooling (WDT) installation
-    - A WDT archive with `v1` of an exploded Java EE web application
+  - A WDT archive with version `v1` of an exploded Java EE web application
   - A WDT model with:
     - A WebLogic Administration Server
     - A WebLogic cluster
     - A reference to the web application
 - Kubernetes secrets:
   - WebLogic credentials
   - Required WDT runtime password